venam/blog/_posts/2018-05-10-reparenting-redirecting-composition-rendering.markdown

 with attributes and that can have atoms, receive events, etc..
 The pixmap is only a surface to draw on, hold in memory but never directly on the screen.
-To be drawn on the screen a pixmap has to be copied unto a window, think about it like a stamp that can be reuse.
+To be drawn on the screen a pixmap has to be copied unto a window, think about it like a stamp that can be reused.
 &nbsp;&nbsp;&nbsp;&nbsp; As far as the differences in drawing mechanism goes, when we draw on the pixmap we draw on specifically allocated memory buffer for it, each pixmap creates its own buffer/its own surface.
 When we